kenotron/pco-cli/README.md

 * https://git-scm.com/ - install latest for platform
 * https://nodejs.org/en/ - install the latest for your platform
 * https://classic.yarnpkg.com - install the latest for your platform

+The playground uses TypeScript and might grow to become a good starting point of PCO projects providing type safety in future developers' endeavors in trying to make automation for their own churches.

 ## Clone & Install Some Dependencies